Ethel Gabriel

 Ethel Nagy Gabriel (November 16, 1921 – March 23, 2021) was an American record producer and record executive with a four-decade career at RCA Victor.
-She produced over 2,500 music albums including 15 RIAA Certified Gold Records and hits by Elvis Presley, Perry Como, Al Hirt, Henry Mancini, and Roger Whittaker among others.
+She produced over 2,500 music albums including 15 RIAA Certified Gold Records and hits by Elvis Presley, Perry Como, Al Hirt, Henry Mancini, and Roger Whittaker, among many others.

 She was the first female record producer for a major label and the first female A&R producer in the industry.
-Gabriel was the winner of a Grammy Award in 1982 and also produced six Grammy-winning albums.
+Gabriel was the winner of a Grammy Award in 1982 and also produced several Grammy-winning albums.

 Personal life

 Gabriel was born in November 1921, and grew up in a Philadelphia suburb.
 She was the youngest of five daughters born to Hungarian parents.
 She played trombone and started her own dance band at the age of 13.
 They played Glenn Miller arrangements.
 Her band played for troops at USO functions during off-duty hours.
 Gabriel was a trombonist in the Philadelphia Women's Symphony Orchestra from 1939 to 1940.
 She studied with Donald Reinhardt in Philadelphia and New York.

 Gabriel graduated in 1943 from Temple University, where she studied music education.
-Gabriel began her employment at RCA Victor while still in school to help pay tuition and living expenses.
+In 1940, Gabriel began her employment at RCA Victor in Camden, New Jersey while still in school to help pay tuition and living expenses.
 She also took some music and conducting courses at Columbia University between 1945 and 1948.

 She spent most of her career based in New York City but traveled the world through her work with RCA Victor.
 She was the wife of Gus Gabriel, President of Dunhill Publishing Company (New York City).
 When Gus Gabriel was hospitalized, Frank Sinatra sent autographed photos to all of the nurses to make sure he got the best care.

 Gabriel previously resided in the Poconos region of Pennsylvania in a home she designed herself before moving to Rochester, New York to be closer to family, as she had no children.

 Gabriel died in Rochester, New York in March, 2021 at the age of 99.

 Career at RCA Victor

 In 1940, a relative helped Gabriel gain employment at the RCA Victor plant in Camden, New Jersey.
 She began as a "finisher" working evenings.
 Her tasks were to affix labels to records, pack records for shipment and various secretarial duties.
-She was then promoted to record tester.
-Her job was to listen to one out of every 500 records for quality, check the label was correct and that it had no scratches.
+She was then promoted to quality control as a record tester.
+Her job was to listen to one out of every 500 records for sound quality, check the label was correct and that the record had no scratches.
 She learned a lot about hit records, having had to listen to so many different styles and types of music.

-The recording studio at RCA Victor was nearby so Gabriel brought her trombone to work.
-She would watch recording sessions and play between sessions when she could.
+The recording studios at RCA Victor were nearby so Gabriel brought her trombone to work.
+She would watch recording sessions and practice between sessions when she could.
 Gabriel became secretary to Herman Diaz Jr., manager of RCA Victor's A&R department.
 She "practically lived at the sound studios" where she learned by listening and watching others work.